boringproxy/boringproxy.io/pages/usage.md

 ### Tunnels

-The tunnels pane allows to create and remove tunnels.
-It offers you to specify the settings of a tunnel:
+The tunnels pane allows creating and removing tunnels.
+It provides a way for you to specify the settings of a tunnel:

 * **Domain**
   The FQDN of a domain pointing at the `boringproxy` server.
 With DNS wildcard setup, this can be any subdomain of the `admin-domain`.